On some $\Sigma^{B}_{0}$-formulae generalizing counting principles over $V^{0}$: Acknowledgements

 \section{Acknowledgements}

-\quad The author is grateful to Toshiyasu Arai for helpful discussions and his patient support.
-The author also thanks to Jan Kraj\'{i}\v{c}ek for his valuable comments.\\ \quad This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+\quad The author deeply appreciates the anonymous referee's pointing out several mistakes in the initial version of this paper, numerous constructive comments and suggestions, and drawing my attention to \cite{A note on Fisher's inequality}.
+The author is also grateful to Toshiyasu Arai for the helpful discussions and his patient support and to Satoru Kuroda for guiding me through the series of work on proof complexity of linear algebra.
+In addition, the author thanks to Jan Kraj\'{i}\v{c}ek, Mykyta Narusevych, Ond\v{r}ej Je\v{z}il, Emil Je\v{r}abek, Pavel Pudl\'{a}k, Erfan Khaniki, and Moritz M\"{u}ller for their valuable comments on the technical barrier of resolving $ontoPHP$ v.s. $injPHP$ over $V^{0}$, which are closely related to Remark \ref{switchingforinjPHPisdifficult}, and pointing out several typos in the initial version of this paper.
+This research was done during 2020-2022 and supported by: \begin{itemize} \item FoPM, WINGS Program, the University of Tokyo, and \item the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University. \end{itemize} The author got the above feedback in 2023.